Wojstan/GitWorkshop/README.md

 There are new lines with additional grammar mistakes and some other words.

 Anoder boootcamp, aother misteaks.
-Any englih ticher available?
+Any englih teacher available?